 If other students do not see action, they get the message there is nothing wrong with it.

-Not speaking up teaches not only the student targeted, but also anyone within hearing range that they will not be protected from harassment.
+Not speaking up teaches the student targeted, as well as anyone within range, that they will not be protected from harassment.

 Almost any response is better than ignoring the situation.
 You may not know exactly what to say, but you must stop the harassment.